pwichmann/deep-learning-with-vector-graphics-book/quiver_book/03_related_work/papers/Carlier_et_al_2020.md

 ###### Decomposition of circles

-The decomposition of circles into four or just two elliptical arc curves is possible without any loss in visual quality.

-As stated in the [SVG standards for a circle](https://www.w3.org/TR/SVG/shapes.html#CircleElement), ...

-> mathematically, a ‘circle’ element is mapped to an equivalent ‘path’ element that consists of four elliptical arc segments, each covering a quarter of the circle.
-The path begins at the "3 o'clock" point on the radius and proceeds in a clock-wise direction (before any transformations).
-The rx and ry parameters to the arc commands are both equal to the used value of the r property, after conversion to local user units, while the x-axis-rotation, the large-arc-flag, and the sweep-flag are all set to zero.
-The coordinates are computed as follows, where cx, cy, and r are the used values of the equivalent properties, converted to user units:
-> 1. A move-to command to the point cx+r,cy;
-> 2. arc to cx,cy+r;
-> 3. arc to cx-r,cy;
-> 4. arc to cx,cy-r;
-> 5. arc with a [segment-completing close path operation](https://www.w3.org/TR/SVG/paths.html#TermSegment-CompletingClosePath) [not supported yet?].

 DeepSVG implements a decomposition using 4 elliptical arcs.
 The example from the paper is a circle defined as follows:

 ```SVG